decentralized-identity/universal-resolver/docs/driver-development.md

 Contributing a driver to the Universal Resolver expands the functionality of the service as new DID methods are added and used by the community.

 In order to contribute a driver to the Universal Resolver, the driver's source code must be published.
 You may choose to publish it at the [Decentralized Identity Foundation](https://github.com/decentralized-identity/universal-resolver/tree/master/drivers) or on another publicly available site.
 In addition, your Docker image must be published on a publicly accessible container registry with version tags to allow configuration of your driver.
-Ideally, the same docker image is kept up-to-date to preserve versioning history (see below in the "How to Update a Driver" section).
+Ideally, the same Docker image is kept up-to-date to preserve versioning history (see below in the "How to Update a Driver" section).

 In your PR, edit the following files in the Universal Resolver root directory: